10 Ways to Lose Leg & Thigh Fat

 Sprint Your Way Slim

 When you want to lose leg fat, it pays to be the hare, not the tortoise.
 Fast, intense exercises, like sprints, are one of the most effective ways to shed fat quickly.
-Research published in the Journal of Obesity reveals that shorter periods of intense exercise, like sprinting, are just as effective at reducing body fat as longer periods spent exercising at moderate intensity, so go ahead and add some quick sprints to your routine.
-Pair those sprints with the 40 Best-Ever Fat-Burning Foods and you’ll be looking leaner before you know it.
+Research published in the Journal of Diabetes Research reveals that shorter periods of intense exercise, like sprinting, are just as effective at reducing body fat as longer periods spent exercising at moderate intensity, so go ahead and add some quick sprints to your routine.
+Pair those sprints with the fat-burning foods and you'll be looking leaner before you know it.